top of page

 • Painful sores on toes, heels or ankles

-• Cool, pale or bluish skin near the ulcer
+• Cool, pale or bluish skin around the ulcer

-• Sharp or burning pain, often worse when legs are elevated
+• Sharp or burning pain, especially when the leg is elevated

 Arterial Ulcers ALMS treats

-Staff and caregivers should be trained to recognize these signs early to prevent rapid progression.
+Early detection is the key to preventing rapid decline.
+Staff and caregivers should be trained to recognize these symptoms immediately.

 How We Help